tddg/cs4740-fall24/lectures/lec2.md

 ---

 ### Learning objectives:
-In this lecture, you will learn:
+In this lecture, you will:

-* about basics about Go programming.
+* learn about basics about Go programming.
 * get familiar with goroutines and channels.